The Mounts in 1847

 The Mounts in 1899 (Scale @ 6")

-Old maps of The Mounts
+Old maps and stories of The Mounts

 When Colwyn Road was called ‘The High Street’